 Career aptitude tests are standardized career tests for making a natural career choice based on strong aptitudes.
-The aptitude tests check how you perform on tasks or react to different situations.
+The assessments check how you perform on tasks or react to different situations.
 The test results report your talents or natural abilities, in term of relative scores to others who have taken the tests.

 NB: It’s amazing how the test taking tips help improve your chances of getting the right career so I suggest you read thoroughly and take action!

-Good Reasons to Take Aptitude Tests
+Reasons to Take Aptitude Tests

 Ways to Take Online Career Aptitude Tests

-- Sign up with some online career test providers such as Brainbench and practice their free aptitude tests, including tests for mechanical aptitude.
+1. Sign up with some online career test providers such as Brainbench and practice their free aptitude tests, including tests for mechanical aptitude.

-- Be honest with the information you put in through your tests’ responses.
+2. Be honest with the information you put in through your tests’ responses.
 This way you can believe that every career suggestion aligns with your true-self.

-- Finally, you’re the master of your own career.
+4. Finally, you’re the master of your own career.
 Results of several career aptitude tests are only a tool than offers career guidance.
 But you are responsible for choosing your own career and for taking actions to get it.